Friday, December 17, 2021

 • Despite an undeniably one-joke premise, the performances of the cast are helping to make this work.
 It’s nice that they got all of the black people in the cast to be in this, even Punkie Johnson.

-• Speaking of Punkie, I liked her excuse that she couldn’t take the vaccine because she’s Christian.
+• Speaking of Punkie, I liked her excuse that she couldn’t take the vaccine because she’s a Christian.

 • Great ending where he tries to get his girlfriend (who’s also a doctor) to make them get vaccinated, but his family reacts with derision when they find out that she’s white.